BorgwardtLab/mgp-tcn/README.md

-# Sepsis prediction on MIMIC dataset
+# MGP-TCN for Sepsis Prediction on the MIMIC Dataset

 This repository comprises code concerning sepsis prediction (code for labelling, extraction and proposed method) of the Paper: